 You may think that you need to exercise, and be frustrated that you don’t.
 But you still don’t.
 Or perhaps you know that you are not saving for your retirement, but you cannot motivate yourself to start.
 You can tell others about the benefits of budgeting, but you don’t do it yourself.

+Take the time to think about life.
 Write down one thing that you don’t do even though you know you should (because it is good for you).
-Now write the reasons why you don’t do it, and also write down the consequences of not doing it.
-Spend some time thinking about this…